Academic English courses and workshops

 Discovery theme modules (undergraduate students only)

-If you're an undergraduate student whose first language is not English (and you have not previously studied in an English-speaking country), you can choose to study the English for Communication and English for Academic Study Discovery Modules.
+If you're an undergraduate student whose first language is not English (and you have not previously studied in an English-speaking country), you can choose to study one of the following modules to develop your skills:

-During your first year of study (pre-transfer), you are able to study optional courses to help with your academic English language development.
-We offer courses and workshops at two levels:
+During your first year of study (pre-transfer and ideally in the first six months), you are able to study optional courses to help with your academic English language development.
+We offer Core Language Skills courses and workshops, and one-to-one writing consultations.

 - Grammar review A